-The Heritage Lottery Fund (HLF) has funded the design development of the refurbishment of one of Glasgow’s cultural jewels.
-This will be a comprehensive modernisation since it opened to international acclaim in 1983.
+Opened in March 2022, the Heritage Lottery Fund (HLF) has funded the refurbishment of one of Glasgow’s cultural jewels.
+This is a comprehensive modernisation since it opened to international acclaim in 1983.

 One of the key ambitions of the refurbishment of the Burrell Collection, alongside being able to increase the amount of exhibit space, was improving its environmental performance.